sanjanb/sanjanb.github.io/_projects/7_project.md

 ---
 layout: page
-title: project 7
+title: MetricsMonk
-description: with background image
+description: A new agency to make the startups get their digital presence in the market
-img: assets/img/4.jpg
+img: assets/img/mm.png
 importance: 1
 category: work
 related_publications: true